-https://leica-geosystems.com/en-US/products/airborne-systems/topographic-lidar-sensors/leica-terrainmapper and the products of the product of the product of the products of the product of
+$https://leica-geosystems.com/en-US/products/airborne-systems/topographic-lidar-sensors/leica-terrainmapper \ and \ are also support to the control of the$

 GNSS and IMU Equipment

 Prior to mobilizing to the project site, flight crews coordinated with the necessary air traffic control personnel to ensure airspace access.
 Crews were on-site, operating a Global Navigation Satellite System (GNSS) Base Station for the airborne GPS support.